 Web 2.0 and PR 2.0 is about all of us and must now become an integral part of our professional skill set.
-While some might equate the current change as moving from a quill to a ballpoint pen, we see this change to moving from crawling to rocket launching in the time frame of only a few years.
-And, don't blink now, for you are surely to miss something.
-Stay tuned for more.
+While some might equate the current change as moving from a quill to a ballpoint pen, we see this change as moving from crawling to rocket launching in only a few years.
+And, don't blink now, for you are sure to miss something.
+Stay tuned for more. ...